cognitant/.github/.github/pull_request_template.md

 ### Solution

 ### Detail
-(if this is UI related is there screenshots, if this is fixing a bug what are the reporodcution steps, are there any details that would help test this change once it is on the integration environment)
+(if this is UI related are there screenshots, if this is fixing a bug what are the reproduction steps, are there any details that would help test this change once it is on the integration environment)

 ----